-The Osthoff Resort, built along Elkhart Lake, on the former site of a grand Victorian resort, found rapid success upon its opening in 1996.
-In 2003, it was decided that a new wing, which could accommodate a spa, ballroom, restaurant and additional guest rooms and suites, would allow the resort to provide guests with AAA Four Diamond Experience.
-This addition would raise the quality of the entire complex, enhance the potential of its non-guestroom revenue drivers (the spa, ballroom, restaurant), and boost both occupancy and room rates.
+The Osthoff Resort, built along Elkhart Lake, found rapid success upon its opening in 1996.
+By 2003, the hotel’s business objectives had matured and it was decided that a new wing (which could accommodate a spa, ballroom, restaurant and additional guest rooms and suites) would allow the resort to provide guests with AAA Four Diamond Experience.
+This addition would raise the quality of the entire complex, enhance the potential of its non-guestroom revenue drivers, and boost occupancy and rates.

 Elkhart Lake is the main reference point for the addition and improvements made throughout the property.
 As a result, the restaurant overlooks the lake and the new meeting spaces are situated on a lakeside promenade.
-Perhaps the most impressive of all is Aspira, the new spa, with expansive windows that provide soothing views of the water.
-The spa design is in a series of concentric circles, much like the ripples that occur when a stone drops into the water.
-Even the treatments themselves refer to water and its many rituals and traditions.
-In addition to planning and designing the new wing, Kahler Slater’s hospitality experts consulted with Osthoff Resort to establish the business model that would produce optimum revenue from the space.
-Factoring in the economics of the new wing, how many rooms and suites would offer lake views (even eliminating some rooms to create a much-needed service passageway), Osthoff leaders quickly agreed to build a four-story wing, instead of the originally planned three-story addition.
-That one decision made the key difference in helping them achieve and successfully maintain their business objectives—to offer guests an unforgettable experience while maintaining a profitable bottom line.
+Perhaps the most impressive of all, the new spa features expansive windows that provide views of the water.
+In addition to planning and designing the new wing, Kahler Slater consulted with Osthoff Resort to establish the business model that would produce optimum revenue.
+Factoring in the economics of the new wing, how many rooms and suites would offer lake views (even eliminating some rooms for a much-needed service passageway), Osthoff stakeholders quickly agreed to build a four-story wing instead of the originally planned three-story addition.